esteemayo/ecommerce-store-api/README.md

 # E-commerce Application

-A robust e-commerce application built using Express, Mongoose, JSON Web Tokens (JWT), MongoDB, BcryptJS, Nodemailer, and stripe.
+A robust e-commerce application built using Express, Mongoose, JSON Web Tokens (JWT), MongoDB, BcryptJS, Nodemailer, Stripe and more.

 ## Table of Contents